samsung-test/samsung-test.github.io/platform/developing/contributing.md

 ---
-title: Tizen Open Source Project
+title: Contributing Code to Tizen
 ---

 # Contributing Code to Tizen

 This topic describes how you can contribute code to Tizen.